User-generated content strategies: why customers are your best marketers

 Improved brand perception

 For performance marketing, UGC is a valuable addition to your measurement strategy.
 It combines perfectly with Google Ads optimization and other paid channels.
-In our article about Google Ads vs Facebook Ads, we show how UGC can improve the performance of both platforms.
+In our article on Google Ads vs Facebook Ads, we demonstrate how UGC can improve the performance of both platforms.

 Common mistakes in UGC campaigns